Perplexity: The Standard Metric for Evaluating Language Models

 • KL divergence H(P,Q)H(P)H(P, Q) - H(P): the "cost" of using an imperfect model

-Decomposition of cross-entropy into entropy and KL divergence.
-The entropy (blue) represents the inherent uncertainty in the data, the minimum bits needed with a perfect model.
-The KL divergence (orange) represents the additional cost of using an imperfect model.
+Cross-entropy decomposition showing how model quality affects the KL divergence component.
+The entropy (2.5 bits) represents the inherent uncertainty in the data, the minimum bits needed with a perfect model.
+The KL divergence measures the additional cost of using an imperfect model.
 Better models have smaller KL divergence.

 In practice, we don't know the true distribution PP. Instead, we approximate it using the empirical distribution from our test data.
 If word ww appears C(w)C(w) times in a test corpus of NN words, we estimate: